sysgears/apollo-universal-starter-kit/README.md

   ```

 6. Point your browser to http://localhost:3000
+7. Change any app code and see the changes applied immediately!

 ## Demo
 You can see latest version of this app deployed to Heroku here: